supremeimposter/My-Vault/GATE-LOG.md

 **January 3, 2024** You are not writing a book.
 You did not do any post-doc.
 Just make clear notes that you can understand well.
 Do not worry about making a digital garden.
 You have a lot of things to worry about.

 **February 16, 2024** "Don't blindly believe or stick to one resource, even if it is GO classes.
 You won't grow" - Deepak Poonia.

+**February 17, 2024** I am really grateful for the free extension on the validity of the course in GO classes.